Pylons/pyramid/docs/narr/templates.rst

 Templating with XSLT
 ------------------------

-``repoze.bfg`` also supports XSLT as an optional templating language.
+:mod:`repoze.bfg` also supports XSLT as an optional templating language.
 Like ZPT, an XSLT template is loaded once and re-used between requests.

 Given a template ``foo.xsl`` in the templates directory, you can render an XSLT as follows::